Skip to content

-I tagged Wheeeeeeeler, New Mexico’s tallest peak! …and the second of my Summer Series of State Highpoints for 2021 Did a big loop for a total of 13 miles and 4,034′ of elevation.
+I tagged Wheeeeeeeler, New Mexico’s tallest peak! …and the second of my Summer Series of State Highpoints for 2021 ?
+Did a big loop for a total of 13 miles and 4,034′ of elevation.
 So stoked!!

-Bull of the Wood Trail Up
+Bull of the Woods Trail Up

 I wanted to see as much of this mountain as possible.
 So instead of choosing between Bull of the Woods or Williams Lake, I decided to do both by making this a loop.
 The trailhead for Bull of the Woods is near the Coyote Parking area of Taos Ski Valley.
 Cut through the Twining Campground to find this sign at 9,500′.
 The top is about 7 miles from here on Wheeler Peak Trail #90.
 I started this hike at 7:35 am.